rafantinel/ocr/README.md

 - download Tesseract in (Windows): https://github.com/UB-Mannheim/tesseract/wiki
 - install and add Tesseract to PATH (Windows)
 - run tesseract --list-langs to check available languages
-- install a language if needed by downloading a ".traineddata" file and placing it inside the "Tesseract-OCR/tessdata" folder (Windows): https://github.com/tesseract-ocr/tessdata
+- install a language if needed by downloading a ".traineddata" file and placing it inside the "Tesseract-OCRtessdata" folder (Windows): https://github.com/tesseract-ocr/tessdata
-- make shure poppler is in the program's main folder
+- make shure poppler is in the program's main folder (it is required for PDF files)
+- run python ocr.py filename [language]

 ## Github Repository